Vikash7187/yatraa/DEPLOYMENT_GUIDE.md

 1. Check the deployment logs in both platforms
 2. Verify all environment variables are set correctly
 3. Ensure CORS is configured properly for your frontend domain
+4. Make sure all dependencies are properly listed in backend package.json